FailAcademy/learning/wdp-vancouver/_slides/week-08/01b-intro-to-angular.md

 We've determined the data our application will be working with.
 For each model, create either a TypeScript Class or a TypeScript Interface to represent each.

 Use Interfaces to represent read-only data.
-Use Classes to represent data that will be created via forms.
+Use Classes to represent data that will be saved via user input (Hint: forms).
 Pay close attention to the data-contracts used by the API.

 Add a file for each Class/Interface into **src/app/shared**